Simply put, an allergy occurs when your body’s immune system develops an acute hypersensitivity to harmless substances in your environment.

 Gluten is part of the wheat molecule and found in breads, it may occur in barley and rye, but less likely in oats.
 Certain people are sensitive and this gluten fraction causes delayed gut hypersensitivity with some of the upper bowel lining being damaged, and this can cause severe abdominal pains, constipation, diarrhoea or bloating.
 Some gluten intolerant people may have more subtle symptoms or malabsorption with anaemia, vitamin deficiencies and fatigue but minimal bowel symptoms.
 They may even have an itchy raised rash called Dermatitis Herpetiformis.
 If gluten intolerance is suspected, then one can do a blood test for Tissue Transglutaminase IgA and IgG and also an HLA genetic test indicating risk.

 Don’t be fooled by a growing number of tests that purport to detect food intolerances.
-These tests measure harmless IgG antibodies to foods and these antibodies are a normal phenomenon and have no allergy or intolerance diagnostic value.
+These tests such as Imupro measure harmless IgG antibodies to foods and these antibodies are a normal phenomenon and have no allergy or intolerance diagnostic value.
 The results usually look impressive with coloured graphs and almost always tell you to avoid essential foods such as wheat, dairy, yeast and sugar.
-Immupro is an IgG screening test and is marketed in South Africa but not endorsed by the Medical Council of South Africa nor the Allergy Society of South Africa (ALLSA).
+Imupro is an IgG screening test and is marketed in South Africa but not endorsed by the Medical Council of South Africa nor the Allergy Society of South Africa (ALLSA).
 Another test also of no proven value in diagnosing allergies according to ALLSA is the ALCAT test used to detect food intolerances implicated as a cause for obesity.

 Allergy tests of no value

 - VEGA testing uses a computerised probe applied to an acupuncture meridian on your finger.

 - Applied Kinesiology measures your muscle strength or weakness indicating allergies